 The federal Safe Drinking Water Act governs the quality and testing of all public drinking water supplied by water systems in the United States.
 The EPA works with states, localities and water suppliers to implement drinking water regulations.
 Drinking water supplied by public systems in Delaware is regulated by the Division of Public Health to ensure compliance with the National Primary Drinking Water Regulations.

-The National Primary Drinking Water Regulations are legally-enforceable standards and treatment techniques that include maximum contaminant levels for chemicals.
-The EPA has not yet established a maximum contaminant level for any PFAS.
+The National Primary Drinking Water Regulations are legally-enforceable standards and treatment techniques that include maximum contaminant levels (MCLs) for chemicals.
+The EPA has not yet established an MCL for any PFAS.

 Delawareans who do not have public drinking water generally get their water from private wells.
 Groundwater (water stored in aquifers below the surface of the earth), directly supplies all private wells.
 The Safe Drinking Water Act does not apply to drinking water from private wells.